tholden/dynareOBC/README.md

                than twice the order of approximation.
 Values above `51` are treated as equal to `51`.
           * `EstimationStdDevThreshold=FLOAT` (default: `1e-5`)
                Specifies the threshold below which the standard deviation of the state is set to zero, for dimension reduction.
+          * `EstimationMinimisationFunction=[CMAESWrapper|FMinConWrapper|STRING]` (default: `CMAESWrapper)
+               Specifies the name of the function used for minimisation.
+Note that to use the FMinConWrapper option, you must have a license for the MATLAB Optimisation Toolbox.

  * **EXPERIMENTAL settings for controlling accuracy**
     * `Global`